[Skip to Content]

 Overview

-The League of American Bicyclists is delighted to announce its second year of Community Spark Grants to support the growing number of local grassroots changemakers and organizations across the country working to improve their communities through bicycling.
-Generous support from the Centers for Disease Control and Prevention (CDC) will fund 8 awards, as part of the CDC’s Active People, Healthy NationSM Initiative, which is working to help 27 million Americans become more physically active by 2027.
-Separately, generous support from General Motors will fund an additional 10 awards.
+With generous support from General Motors (GM), the League of American Bicyclists is delighted to announce its fourth year of Community Spark Grants to support the growing number of local grassroots changemakers and organizations across the country working to improve their communities through bicycling.

-In 2023, the League’s Bicycle Friendly America program will award Community Spark Grants, up to $1,500 each, to 18 total organizations for projects and programs that spark change and catalyze a community’s ability to create places where bicycling is a safe, easy, and more accessible option.
+In 2025, the League’s Bicycle Friendly America program will award Community Spark Grants, of $2,000 each, to 10 organizations for projects and programs that spark change and catalyze a community’s ability to create places where bicycling is a safe, easy, and more accessible option.
 Our desire is for organizations to propose projects that help create Bicycle Friendly Communities and build capacity for local leaders and influencers by uplifting the community and creating inclusive coalitions that can shed new light on current issues.

 Eligible organizations are nonprofits and public or government organizations/agencies.
-Of the 18 organizations to receive awards, 10 must be in GM home communities.
-(See the list of eligible GM Communities here.)
-We are seeking proposals for projects that can be completed by the end of this calendar year (December 31, 2023).
-We are open to other deadlines, but preference will be given to applicants who can commit to completing the project by the end of the calendar year.
+Of the 10 organizations to receive awards, 5 must be in GM Facility communities and the other 5 can be anywhere in the US but must meet the League’s Equity & Accessibility Criteria.
+We are seeking proposals for projects that can be completed by the end of the calendar year (December 31, 2025).

-The Community Spark Grant application will open on Monday, March 6, and the deadline to apply for a Community Spark Grant is April 7, 2023, at 11:59 pm PT.
-Awards will be announced in early May.
+The Community Spark Grant application will open on Tuesday, November 12, 2024.
+The deadline to apply for a 2025 Community Spark Grant is January 17, 2025, at 5:00 pm ET.
+Applicants will be notified of award decisions in March.

 Grant Timeline